jjansen512/SlackChannelAutomator/README.md

 ## Introduction

-- The  Slack Channel Automator aims to automate the repetitive task of creating a Slack channel to discuss high-severity tickets.
+- The  Slack Channel Automator aims to automate the repetitive task of creating a Slack channel to discuss critical production impacting tickets.
-  - Engineers often need to manually open Slack, navigate between different rooms and DMs to complete this task.
+  - Engineers often need to manually open Slack, and navigate between different rooms and DMs to complete this task taking time away from addressing the issue.

-  - If the ticket is a clone of a high-side issue, the owner will either have to reach out to the low-side engineer directly or post a comment on that ticket with the channel information.
-- There are two versions:
+- There are two versions of the extension:
   - The version in the Api directory interacts with the Slack API to fully automate creating a channel and invite users.
   - The version in the webhook directory is able to be used now with a Slack Workspace.
 It sends the user a message via webhook, so they can copy and paste the Slack commands into the message box.
-- The extension is designed to create channels for SIM tickets; however, it can also be used to create any Slack channel and add users right from the browser.
+- The extension is designed to create channels for tickets that use the SIM portal; however, it can also be used to create any Slack channel directly, and add users in the select menu by manually typing usernames.

 ## Installation